A Syntax for Strictly Associative and Unital $\infty$-Categories: Abstract

 \section{Abstract}

-\boldmath We present the first definition of strictly associative and unital $\infty$-category.
-Our proposal takes the form of a generalized algebraic theory, with operations that give the composition and coherence laws, and equations encoding the strict associative and unital structure.
-The key technical idea of the paper is an equality generator called insertion, which can ``insert'' an argument context into the head context, simplifying the syntax of a term.
-The equational theory is defined by a reduction relation, and we study its properties in detail, showing that it yields a decision procedure for equality.
+We present the first definition of strictly associative and unital $\infty$-category.
+Our proposal takes the form of a type theory whose terms describe the operations of such structures, and whose definitional equality relation enforces desired strictness conditions.
+The key technical device is a new computation rule in the definitional equality of the theory, which we call \emph{insertion}, defined in terms of a universal property.
+On terms for which it is defined, this operation ``inserts'' one of the arguments of a substituted coherence into the coherence itself, appropriately modifying the pasting diagram and result type, and simplifying the syntax in the process.
+We generate an equational theory from this reduction relation and we study its properties in detail, showing that it yields a decision procedure for equality.

 Expressed as a type theory, our model is well-adapted for generating and verifying efficient proofs of higher categorical statements.
 We illustrate this via an OCaml implementation, and give a number of examples, including a short encoding of the syllepsis, a 5-dimensional homotopy that plays an important role in the homotopy groups of spheres.